The Basics Of Pink Insulation

-One of the main reasons why fiberglass is often recommended is because of its fire-resistant properties.
-Fiber glass is designed using small glass fibers.
+One of the main reasons fiberglass is often recommended is its fire-resistant properties.
+Fiberglass is designed using small glass fibers.
 This insulation material does not combust.
-If you compare it to a different material used for insulation like cellulose, which is often made using shredded newspapers, fiber glass offers better fire safety.
-It’s worth noting that cellulose made from used newspapers is usually treated with a fire retardant so that it doesn’t easily combust.
+If you compare it to a different material used for insulation, like styrofoam, fiberglass offers better fire safety.
+For example, it’s worth noting that cellulose made from used newspapers is usually treated with a fire retardant so that it doesn’t easily combust.

 Pink Insulation Must Be Properly Installed